google-research/tensorflow_constrained_optimization/README.md

 unwilling to use a stochastic model at all, then you can instead use a heuristic to choose the single best snapshot.

 In many cases, these issues can be ignored.
-However, if you experience issues with oscillation during training, or if you want to squeeze every last drop of performance out of your model, consider using the "shrinking" procedure of [CoJiSr19], which is implemented in the "candidates.py" file.
+However, if you experience oscillation during training, or if you want to squeeze every last drop of performance out of your model, consider using the "shrinking" procedure of [CoJiSr19], which is implemented in the "candidates.py" file.